GeospatialPython/pyshp/README.md

 ### File Names

 File extensions are optional when reading or writing shapfiles.
-If you specify them Pyshp ignores them anyway.
+If you specify them PyShp ignores them anyway.
 When you save files you can specify a base file name that is used for all three file types.
 Or you can specify a nmae for one or more file types.
 In that case, any file types not assigned will not save and only file types with file names will be saved.
 If you do not specify any file names (i.e. save()), then a unique file name is generated with the prefix "shapefile_" followed by random characters which is used for all three files.
-The unique file name is returned as a string. _
+The unique file name is returned as a string.

     >>> targetName = w.save()